 In Morocco, henna skin designs are extremely important.
 Although visually pleasing, the usage of henna is typically viewed as having more than just an aesthetic value.
 Henna designs, according to traditional Berber beliefs, provide good luck and aid in fighting off bad luck.

-Intricate henna tattoos frequently include the khamsa hand symbol, diamonds, and eyes, as well as flowery patterns, swirls, and geometric forms.
+Intricate henna tattoos frequently include the khamsa hand symbol, diamonds.
+And eyes, as well as flowery patterns, swirls, and geometric forms.
 The henna party is a key component of wedding ceremonies and is frequently used by married ladies for celebrations and festivals.

 It was also used in circumcision rites.
 Men can use henna to color their beards as they begin to grey, and both men and women can use it to color their hair.